xopto/pyxopto/docs/source/mcvox/material.rst

         ]
     )

-Voxels of the samples can be labeled by a particular material through the corresponding index of the material in the list.
-A label 0 will set the voxel material to the the same material as is used for the surrounding medium.

 Note that the first material in the list represent the surrounding medium.
 The absorption coefficient :code:`mua`, scattering coefficient :code:`mus` and the scattering phase function :code:`pf` of the